joelbarmettlerUZH/Spring_Boot_Demo/README.md

 # Entities

 So far, our Spring Boot application only manipulated object instances through services, but we were not connected to a database yet.
-Remember the package JPA we have added to our dependenceis when creating the project through the initializr?
-JPA is a java library that lets us ue Object relational Mapping, a way to write classes into databases: Every Class becomes its own table, every Class attribute becomes a table column.
+Remember the package JPA we have added to our dependencies when creating the project through the initializr?
+JPA is a java library that lets us use object relational mapping, a way to write classes into databases: Every class becomes its own table, every class attribute becomes a table column.

-Every Class that we want to map into our database needs to be annotated as an Entity.
+Every class that we want to map into our database needs to be annotated as an entity.
 Let's create a new Java package called "Entities".
-There, we create a new Entity called "UserEntity", which will be exactly like our User Resource, but as a database representation.
-We will modify our Program in a way such that we can delete the User Resource in the end and fully rely on the User Entity.
+There, we create a new entity called "UserEntity", which will be exactly like our User resource, but as a database representation.
+We will modify our program in a way such that we can delete the User resource in the end and fully rely on the User entity.

 ```java
 package com.example.demo.Entities;